Safeguarding Adult Reviews (SARs) - The SAR process

 How is the decision communicated?

-The designated safeguarding lead in the CCG will provide single point of contact for informing/notifying other health providers
+The designated safeguarding lead in the CCG will provide single point of contact for informing/notifying other health providers.

 Further options if a request for a SAR is turned down

-If a request for a SAR is turned down, and where the requester is dissatisfied with this outcome, they should notify the Chair of Salford SAB in writing (via the SSAB Business Manager), who will discuss and review (if necessary) the decision with the requester and the sub group of Board members who decided on the initial request
+- If a request for a SAR is turned down, and where the requestor is dissatisfied with this outcome, they should notify the Chair of Salford SAB in writing (via the SSAB Business Manager), who will discuss and review (if necessary) the decision with the requestor and the sub group of Board members who decided on the initial request

-Any actions from a Section 42 Safeguarding enquiry must continue to be implemented along with any actions in the protection plan.
+- Any actions from a Section 42 Safeguarding enquiry must continue to be implemented along with any actions in the protection plan.

 If agreement cannot be reached on the requirement for a SAR to be undertaken then this will be resolved in the first instance by the relevant Board Managers, with ultimate decision making and discussion being resolved by the Independent Chair of the SAB.
 Independent Chairs will agree on the mechanisms for presenting SARs that have cross border learning.